barrald/strava-uploader/README.md

 # Runkeeper to Strava Uploader

-Uses the Strava v3 API (documented [here](http://strava.github.io/api/)) to upload GPX and CSV activities exported from RunKeeper.
+Uses the Strava v3 API (documented [here](http://strava.github.io/api/)) to upload GPX and CSV run activities exported from RunKeeper.

+Borrows heavily from @anthonywu's [Strava API Experiment](https://github.com/anthonywu/strava-api-experiment) and @marthinsen's [Strava Upload](https://github.com/marthinsen/stravaupload) projects.

 ## Usage:
 1. First, you need to **register an application with the Strava API service.** Go to the [Strava API Management Page](https://www.strava.com/settings/api), and create a new application.
 Note the Client ID and Client Secret - you will need them later.